 |Productizable bots (which allow your product to be accessed via business communications platforms, like Slack)||Designs and deploys the productized bots|

 |Dashboard for tracking usage and managing permissions||Administrators use dashboard to keep abreast of issues, opportunities, etc.|

 Ready to use an embedded integration platform?

-Workato, the leader in integration-led automation, offers an Embedded Platform that has all the features outlined in this article—and much more.
+Workato, the leader in enterprise automation, offers an Embedded Platform that has all the features outlined in this article—and much more.

 You can learn more about our platform and uncover specific ways it can benefit your organization and clients by scheduling a demo with one of our automation experts.